 Longform improv, also known as organic improv, is less about rules and more about exploration.
 Where you'd have a director and a set of game rules in shortform improv, longform removes the director completely and let the group mind figure out what journey it is, and where it's going.
 There is only one mind, and that is the one of the group mind.
 If your improv experience is shortform, let this workshop show you what's behind door number two!
 (Hint: It's a whole new world!)

 Thursday May 3 2018 18:00 at the Theatre La Grange de Dorigny

-Catherine has spent years caring for her father, Robert, a brilliant mathematician whose genius was crippled by mental insanity.
-When he dies, his former student Hal insists on going through his 103 notebooks, hoping to find hints of Robert’s genius.
-Her sister Claire comes back from New York, worried that Catherine should stay alone in their father’s house.
-She raises a question which has been haunting Catherine for a while: how much of her father's madness or genius has she inherited?
-This Pultizer Prize-winning fine and tender play opened at the Donmar Warehouse in 2001.
+Catherine has spent years caring for her father, a brilliant mathematician whose genius was crippled by mental insanity.
+When he dies, his former student Hal insists on going through his 103 notebooks, hoping to find hints of the man's genius.
+He is about to stumble on a major discovery.
+Is Catherine ready to share it?
+How much of her father's madness has she inherited?
+A Pultizer Prize-winning fine and tender play.

 This amateur production of Proof is presented by special arrangement with SAMUEL FRENCH, LTD.

 The Catalyst meets up with Hirschwahn - Aarau improvisiert!
 It's all planned for Wednesday January 24 at 19:30 in Zofingen (Aargau)!
 The meeting is scheduled!
 But wait!?
 The performance will be in German for the first time!
 Kein Witz!
 Learn more about this event in Zofingen organized by the Swiss Center for Democracy Studies at https://www.zdaarau.ch/